-- 61.-(1) This regulation applies if a maritime enforcement officer is lawfully on a relevant ship (whether in exercise of the powers conferred by regulation 60 or otherwise). - (2) The officer may seize any of the following which are found on the ship, in any thing found on the ship, or on any person found on the ship- - (a) goods which the officer has reasonable grounds to suspect are prohibited goods or relevant goods, or - (b) things within regulation 60(3)(a)(ii). - (3) The officer may use reasonable force, if necessary, in the exercise of any power conferred by this regulation.
+72.-(1) This regulation applies if a maritime enforcement officer is lawfully on a relevant ship (whether in exercise of the powers conferred by regulation 71 (power to stop, board, search etc.) or otherwise).

+(2) The officer may seize any of the following which are found on the ship, in any thing found on the ship, or on any person found on the ship-

+- (a) goods which the officer has reasonable grounds to suspect are prohibited goods or relevant goods, or - (b) things within regulation 71(3)(a)(ii).

+(3) The officer may use reasonable force, if necessary, in the exercise of any power conferred by this regulation.